Complaints and Investigations

 - McKinney-Vento Homeless Education

 Disputes regarding eligibility, school selection, or enrollment under the McKinney-Vento Education for Homeless Children and Youth Program will be reviewed by TEA’s Complaints Division and the State Coordinator of Homeless Education at TEA.
-Please fill out and submit the TEA Complaint Form and select "McKinney-Vento Homeless Education" in Box 3.
+Please fill out and submit the TEA online complaint form and type "McKinney-Vento Homeless Education" in the "Other" section under #3 Complaint Description.
 For more information on the procedures and process for local disputes please contact your district’s McKinney-Vento Homeless Liaison.